-- Town Park Campground, Telluride, 33 sites (28 vehicle and 5 walk-in).
-Reserve here but VERY limited availability
+- Town Park Campground, Telluride, 43 sites.
+VERY limited availability if any.

 - Caddis Flats Campground, Hwy.
 145, North (towards Norwood)

 - Lower Beaver Campground, five sites, Hwy.
-145 North (towards Norwood)
+145 North (West towards Norwood)

 - Cayton Campground 27 sites, Hwy.
 145 South (towards Rico)